 Alternately, you could use command-line utilities (such as cURL) or an HTTP library for your chosen programming language, if available.
 We’ll show the raw HTTP requests so that you can translate them to the language of your choice.

 If you aren’t using one of our supported languages, we recommend taking some time to understand the structure of an HTTP request so you can understand what's going on in our HTTP samples.
 Some good resources for this include TutorialsPoint, Udacity, MDN Web Docs and Codecademy.
 We also recommend referring to your HTTP client’s documentation for configuration, as many have tutorials on how to send a sample request.

 LoanPro uses TLS 1.2 to encrypt communications.
 When selecting an HTTP client, make sure it’s compatible with TLS 1.2.

 Once you have configured your client of choice, it’s time to get your API credentials.

 If you haven't already, you can generate your API authentication information by navigating to Settings > Company > API > Overview within your LoanPro account.

 To configure your API access, click 'Do it now.'

 You’ll then be presented with a pop-up similar to the example shown above.
 Use the drop-down menu to select an agent user to associate with API access and actions.

 The agent user you select will be associated with every action completed through API calls.
-This will be shown in system notes, reports, timestamps, etc. We highly recommend that you create a new agent user for this purpose so you can differentiate between actions that occurred though the API and through the UI.
+This will be shown in system notes, reports, timestamps, etc.

 Click 'Save' to confirm your selection.